9. User Interface¶

 script an exception may be thrown.
 If it is uncaught, then DEVSIM

 will terminate.
-More details may be found in an appropriate reference.
 An exception that is thrown by DEVSIM

 is of the type devsim.error